Nicholas Harsell

 Data Structures and Algorithms

-Groups, homomorphisms, isomorphisms, roots of unity, symmetric group, dihedral group
+Groups, homomorphisms, isomorphisms, roots of unity, symmetric group, dihedral group, permutation matrices, fundamental homomorphism theory

 Mathematical Finance